JanWilczek/wolf-sound-blog/_posts/2019-11-28-what-is-aliasing-what-causes-it-how-to-avoid-it.md

 ---
 id: 197
 title: What is aliasing?
 What causes it?
 How to avoid it?
+description: "Learn what is aliasing, how it is related to the sampling rate, and how to combat it."
 date: 2019-11-28T16:21:16+00:00
 author: Jan Wilczek
 layout: post